-It does fight vainly against the stars: it violates the deepest inwrought principles of human nature.
-One cannot believe in karma unless he denies an insistent yearning of all human hearts-the desire for forgiveness.
-But there is no possibility for forgiveness in karma, because unexplained suffering is punishment for sins of a previous life.
+The deepest inwrought principles of human nature, an insistent yearning of all human hearts is the desire for forgiveness.
+But there is no possibility for forgiveness in fate, because unexplained suffering is punishment for sins of the past.
 The retribution is inexorable, like the ocean's tide.
 Against this tide stands the solid rock of human nature worldwide which knows heart yearnings that cannot be overthrown forever.
 We long for forgiveness as surely as the hart pants after the water-brook.
-God has implanted this ineradicable yearning deep in our souls.
+God has implanted this yearning deep in our souls.
 It is a longing that must be satisfied; as well might God implant thirst within us, yet deny us water, or implant hunger in us and deny us food.
 The cry of the ancient Psalmist is as modern as tomorrow's newspaper:

 Out of the depths have I cried unto thee, O LORD.
 Lord, hear my voice: let thine ears be attentive to the voice of my supplications.

-If thou, LORD, shouldest mark iniquities, be feared [reverenced]" Ps.
-130:1-4
+If thou, LORD, shouldest mark iniquities,